 By Brian Lee Crowley, June 12, 2018

-According to the Canadian Encyclopedia, the network of oil and gas pipelines in Canada is 840,000 kilometers long.
-And virtually every kilometer of pipe was laid by private capital over many decades.
+According to the Canadian Encyclopedia, the network of oil and gas pipelines in Canada is 840,000 kilometres long.
+And virtually every kilometre of pipe was laid by private capital over many decades.

 Yet today, it appears the only way a major pipeline project in Canada can get built is if the federal government buys the project, as it did this week when it spent $4.5 billion Canadian ($3.5 billion U.S.) to buy the Trans Mountain project, which aims to triple the capacity of former owner Kinder Morgan’s existing pipeline bringing oil from Alberta to the Port of Vancouver.
 Even then, the outcome is uncertain.

 How did it come to this?
 The answer is that this was the entirely foreseeable outcome of a policy of appeasement toward pipeline opponents and environmental activists pursued by the governing Liberals.
 Winston Churchill once famously described an appeaser as one who feeds a crocodile, hoping it will eat him last.
 Having devoured all, the crocodile is now ravenously eyeing Prime Minister Justin Trudeau as the prime minister nervously tries to shoo the beast away with billions of dollars of taxpayer cash.

 The roots of this story reach back to the years just prior to the 2015 federal election.
 The previous Conservative government had tried to position Canada as a “world energy superpower,” as Alberta oilsands production rose precipitously and existing pipeline capacity neared its limits.